Regeneron COVID-19 therapy cuts deaths among hospitalised patients who lack antibodies -study

 Other companies have been developing similar treatments.

-U.S. emergency use authorization has been granted to antibody treatments developed by Eli Lilly and Co as well as by Vir Biotechnology Inc with GlaxoSmithKline Plc.
+U.S. emergency use authorization has been granted to antibody treatments developed by Eli Lilly and Co (LLY.N) as well as by Vir Biotechnology Inc (VIR.O) with GlaxoSmithKline Plc (GSK.L).
 Both are approved for use in mild-to-moderate cases.

-On Tuesday, AstraZeneca said its antibody therapy had shown no evidence of protecting people from developing the disease following exposure, although other trials of its cocktail as a prevention or a treatment are ongoing.
+On Tuesday, AstraZeneca (AZN.L) said its antibody therapy had shown no evidence of protecting people from developing the disease following exposure, although other trials of its cocktail as a prevention or a treatment are ongoing. read more

 Landray said the RECOVERY results should give developers of other monoclonal antibody therapies optimism that they can also be used in some hospitalised patients.